 3. The pricing structure is simple and the rates are reasonable.

 Practically all email marketing platforms charge more as your subscriber count grows.
-But unlike many other platforms that have multiple plan options with different feature sets (such as GetResponse), AWeber only has one plan that gives you access to all features.
+But unlike many other platforms that have multiple plan options with different feature sets (such as GetResponse), AWeber only has one paid plan that gives you access to all features.

 Not only is this simple to understand, but it means that if AWeber comes out with a new cutting-edge feature, you know that you’ll be able to access it and it won’t be limited to more expensive plans.